wikimedia/mediawiki-vagrant/README.md

 You can add roles to MediaWiki-Vagrant!
 A 'role' represents a set of software configurations required for giving this machine some special function.
-Mediawiki-Vagrant has several commands to manage enabled roles.
+MediaWiki-Vagrant has several commands to manage enabled roles.
 See `vagrant roles -h` for help on usage.

-If you'd like to use the Mediawiki-Vagrant codebase to describe a development environment that you could then share with other developers, you should do so by adding a role file to puppet/modules/role/manifests/ and submitting it as a patch to the Mediawiki-Vagrant project.
+If you'd like to use the MediaWiki-Vagrant codebase to describe a development environment that you could then share with other developers, you should do so by adding a role file to puppet/modules/role/manifests/ and submitting it as a patch to the MediaWiki-Vagrant project.

 Settings